 Expand the zip file to a folder and burn that folder to a disc.

 Then restart your installation and when you get to the point that no hard drives show up take out your Windows 7 install disc and put in the one with the drivers, or if you have a second optical drive insert the burned disc into that.
 And then in setup hit load drivers and select the 2003 driver, it should find it automatically.
 It did for me and after a while of searching the drive shows up.
 Continue the setup as you normally would.
 That is all you have to do.
-This should work for Windows Vista or Windows 7.
+This should work for Windows Vista, Windows 7 or Windows 8.
 Here is the end results.

 It took some doing but here is the proof, a screen shot of the Computer Properties.